The Cotta Griccia: How it Was Stored in Sacristies

 Rome lore remembers well the old cotta griccia.
 In hushed tones senior prelates have relayed the story of how these rochets and albs were laundered back in the old days in the Vatican, soaked in starch, pressed in a special grill to make the intricate pleats, and rolled to dry.
 These images depict how they were kept in sacristies, like an accordion.

-It was a lot of work to maintain this tradition and for that reason in the mid to late 1960s the nuns who worked in laundry rooms to curate this custom hung up their hats at the behest of the Vatican.
+It was a lot of work to maintain this tradition and in the mid 1960s the nuns who worked in laundry rooms to curate this custom hung up their hats at the behest of a shift in new trends from the Vatican.
 It was a sad day seeing this time-honored custom die out with the times.
 It could have been kept, at least for special occasions.

 Those who wore the cotta griccia did so with care.
-They did not sit in chairs.
+They did not sit in chairs with backs.
 Instead, they sat on stools so as to avoid wrinkling the back.
 After Mass they were rolled up and stored this way in sacristy drawers.

 Source: eBay.
-Hopefully some good person will scoop this up.
+Hopefully some good person was able to scoop this up.

 Extremely Rare Antique GRICCIA Cotta, Rochet, or Alb body, with lace cuffs.